vamsi170604/Business-Financial-Analytics-Dashboard/README.md

 How are sales and profits changing over time?
 What areas require cost optimization?

-...can be difficult to analyze quickly using traditional spreadsheets.

 🎯 Goal of the Dashboard
 The dashboard was designed to:
 --> Provide a centralized view of financial performance.
 --> Track KPIs such as revenue, profit, and growth.